-Previous releases of SAP Cloud Platform Integration showed the endpoints of IDoc and SOAP adapters in the Manage Integration Content view of the Web application.
-An improved visualization of adapter endpoints is released with 2.40 version of SAP Cloud Platform Integration.
+Previous releases of SAP Cloud Integration showed the endpoints of IDoc and SOAP adapters in the Manage Integration Content view of the Web application.
+An improved visualization of adapter endpoints is released with 2.40 version of SAP Cloud Integration.
 This blog gives an overview of the new endpoint visualization.

 New Endpoint Visualization